MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 >[!Important]
 >Every WIP policy should include policy that defines your enterprise network locations.<br>Classless Inter-Domain Routing (CIDR) notation isn’t supported for WIP configurations.

-**To define where your allowed apps can find and send enterprise data on you network**
+**To define where your protected apps can find and send enterprise data on you network**

 1. From the **App policy** blade, click the name of your policy, and then click **Advanced settings** from the menu that appears.